Shop

 If you’re already in Two Harbors to visit Castle Danger, then Bent Paddle is just a hop, skip, and a boat (or car) ride away.

-For instance, one of our favorites is 14°, an amber ale almost like an English-style bitter that goes great in the winter around a campfire.
-Or Kanū, a session pale ale perfect for packing up in the cooler for your camping trip.
+For instance, one of our favorites is 14° Degree, an amber ale almost like an English-style bitter that’s great in the winter around a campfire.
 Or Roasty Toasty Porter, named best in show in a blind taste-test competition by the Minnesota Craft Brewers Guild last year.
+Or Venture Pils, brewed with that gorgeous Lake Superior water for a Minnesota take on a Bohemian classic.

 These are honest-to-goodness beers made by honest-to-goodness Minnesotans.
 What more could you ask for, seriously?